stijn-dejongh/lovecraft_public_domain/raw_converts/h.md

 I sometimes produced dissonances of exquisite morbidity and cacodaemoniacal ghastliness; whilst in a multitude of inlaid ebony cabinets reposed the most incredible and unimaginable variety of tomb-loot ever assembled by human madness and perversity.
-It is of this loot in particular that I must not speak&mdash;thank God I had the courage to destroy it long before I thought of destroying myself.
+It is of this loot in particular that I must not speak--thank God I had the courage to destroy it long before I thought of destroying myself.

   The predatory excursions on which we collected our unmentionable treasures